tmandys/digie35-python/README.md

 For cameras supporting HDMI live view plug in HDMI Video Capture USB stick.
 Frint-end user interface is implemented in digie35.html which is to be opened in web browser at `http://localhost/` address (when nginx http server is running) or alternatively as local file `file://<path>/digie35.html`.
 Javascript support is mandatory.
 _Midori_ lightweight browser not stressing RPI as much e.g. _Chromium_.
 But it does not show video stream correctly and is not currently available in _Bookworm_ repository to download.
 Captured photos are saved on (RPI) filesystem and intended location is SSD disk (or USB stick) plugged in USB.
 Alternatively a network disk is also reasonable option.
 Internal SD card is bad choice for storage.

-Captured files can be accessed over network Samba prototol.
+Captured files can be accessed over network Samba prototol from Windows or Mac OS.
 Samba user is added using

     smbpasswd -a pi